Overview

 Go to the organization’s credentials page and create a new deployment credential.
 SelectGCP OIDC type and enter the following fields:

-JSON configuration file content- The content of the JSON configuration file from the previous step
+JSON configuration file content- The content of the JSON configuration file from the previous step- Use v2 OIDC token - check this box so env zero mints a token with the

 env0_credential_configuration.json in the deployment pod that will contain the configuration file content.
 To be able to use OIDC with GCP you will need to read that configuration file in your code.
 For example, using terraform, it will look like this: